paulhegedus/OFPE/README.md

 resolution of data possible to make decisions with data that has as little natural variation removed as possible.

-The activity workflow for enriching yield and protein datasets is described on [this page](https://paulhegedus.github.io/OFPE-Website/data_agg.html), where a component diagram can also be found.
+The activity workflow for enriching yield and protein datasets and a more detailed description is described on [this page](https://paulhegedus.github.io/OFPE-Website/data_agg.html), where a component diagram can also be found.